Arishadvargas: Enemies of the mind

-If a person is virtually a prisoner of arishadvargas (the six internal enemies), then his life is completely governed by destiny.
-As a person moves ahead on the path of Self-Realization, the grip of destiny over him loosens and he gets more and more leverage to change his destiny.
+If a person is virtually a prisoner of arishadvargas, then his life is completely governed by destiny.
+As a person moves ahead on the path of self-realisation, the grip of destiny over him loosens and he gets more and more leverage to change his destiny.
 When a person identifies himself with the Self, then he becomes part of the power of destiny.
-Merely his power of Sankalpa is good enough to materialize and change any situation either for good or bad according to his Sankalpa.
+Merely his power of Sankalpa is good enough to materialize and change any situation, either for good or bad, according to his Sankalpa.